 "If you ice less than 10 minutes, you'll cool your skin, but there will be minimal effect on underlying muscle tissue," Dykstra says.
 "Fifteen to 20 minutes is ideal."

-An injury benefits from ice in the days following the trauma.
-But if your symptoms worsen, or if your knee has been nagging you since, uh, the Ice Age, see a doctor.
+An injury benefits from ice in the days following the trauma but one day isn't going to be enough to completely heal.
+If your symptoms worsen, or if your knee has been nagging you forever, see a doctor.

-To maximize the benefits, ice five times a day, with at least 45 minutes in between applications.
-This keeps tissue temperature low to minimize inflammation.
+To maximize the benefits, ice three to five times a day, with at least 45 minutes in between applications.
+This keeps tissue temperature low and minimizes inflammation.